Our Magnuson Family Origins in Sweden

 Anders Magnusson (my great great-grandfather), referred to as Anders throughout these notes, was the first Magnuson in our family lineage.
 Anders Magnusson was the son of Magnus Olofsson and Marta Svensdotter.

-Katteberg, the place of origin of our Magnuson surname, was a small rural farm area of about 50 people when Anders Magnusson was born there in 1834.
-Katteberg is located a little over 1 kilometer southeast of the south end of Örsjön (Ör Lake). Örsjön is the largest lake in Örs socken and is nearly 7 kilometers in length. Örsjön is located along the east side of the Kroppefjäll (Kroppe Fjeld), a rocky, hilly, upland area in south central Dalsland.
+Katteberg, Örs socken, the place of origin of our Magnuson surname, was a small rural farm area of about 50 people when Anders Magnusson was born there in 1834.
+The place name Katteberg apparently dates from around 1685, when the place name was known as Bärg or Katteberg, during the time period 1685–1700.
+An etymological record of the place name Katteberg is in the place-names book Ortnamnen i Älvsborgs län, Part XV Nordals Härad, on pages 90–91, (Stockholm: Aktiebolaget Ljus, 1911).
+The 1769 map of Kattebergs Skog (Katteberg's Forest), in Örs socken, has both Katteberg and Kattebergs Ägor (Katteberg's Property) labeled on the map.
+Katteberg is located a little over 1 kilometer southeast of the south end of Örsjön (Ör Lake), which is nearly 7 kilometers in length. Örsjön is located along the east side of the Kroppefjäll (Kroppe Fjeld), a rocky, hilly, upland area in south central Dalsland. Örsjön is centrally located in Örs socken and is oriented lengthwise nearly north-northeasterly, with the Kroppefjäll located off of the west side of the lake and the Dalboslätten (the Dalbo Plain) located off of the east side of the lake.
 Katteberg is located at about latitude 58°37′42″ north and longitude 12°17′38″ east.
 Katteberg is located slightly farther north than the latitude of Juneau, Alaska.
-The location of Katteberg is shown on the 1843, 1:100,000 scale, Ordnance Survey Map (Generalstabs kartan) for Mellerud, which was reprinted in 1858.
-The location of Katteberg and the location of old nineteenth-century farms and buildings around Katteberg are also shown in greater detail on the 1890-1897, 1:20,000 scale, District Economic Map (Häradsekonomiska kartan) for Örs socken.
+The location of Katteberg is shown on the 1843, 1:100,000 scale, Generalstabskartan (General Staff Map) for Mellerud, which was reprinted in 1858.
+The location of Katteberg and the location of old 19th-century farms and buildings around Katteberg are also shown with a lot more map detail on the 1890–1897, 1:20,000 scale, Häradsekonomiska kartan (District Economic Map) for Örs socken.
+Several of the maps that are specifically of Katteberg, Örs socken, date back into the 18th century.
+Katteberg is located out in a scenic rural area, out a narrow county road (Länsväg O 2127) that meanders through a pleasant idyllic setting with large farm fields, picturesque Falu red farm buildings, and scattered woodlands.

-Some of the farms where our ancestors lived and worked during the nineteenth century included Katteberg, Örbacka (Örebacka), Torp, Torbjörbyn, Siribyn, Äckre (Eckre), Äckerud (Eckerud), Mossebol (Måsebol), Pålbön, Frestersbyn, and Gunnesbyn.
-All of these farms were located on the Dalboslätten, a lowland agricultural region of Dalsland, situated between the Kroppefjäll to the west and Lake Vänern to the east.
-Lake Vänern is the largest lake in all of Scandinavia.
+Some of the old Älvsborgs län farm areas where our ancestors lived and worked, during the 19th century, included Katteberg, Örebacka (Örbacka), Torp, Torbjörbyn, Siribyn, Eckre, Eckerud (Äckerud), Måsebol (Mossebol), Pålbön, Frestersbyn, and Gunnesbyn (Gunnebyn).
+The suffix -byn that is used in four of these place names means “the village.”
+Place names with the suffix -byn were sometimes spelled earlier with the suffix -bÿn, up into the latter part of the 18th century.
+All of these farm areas were located on the Dalboslätten, a lowland agricultural region of Dalsland, situated between the Kroppefjäll to the west and sjön Vänern (Lake Vänern) to the east.
+Vänern is the largest lake in all of Scandinavia.

 Anders had a brother, Olof Magnusson, who was born November 27, 1836, at Katteberg, Örs socken.